Soil Sulfur: How It Works

 Q: What does sulfur do to soil?

-A: Generally, sulfur-containing compounds are used to reduce soil acidity.
+A: Generally, sulfur-containing compounds are used to reduce soil alkalinity.

 Q: How do you get sulfur in soil?